Ranking hierarchical multi-label classification results with mLPRs: Introduction

-A seminal line of HMC research has addressed the problem via a two-stage approach.
-In the first stage, classifiers are trained for each class with no consideration of the class hierarchy, as if there were multiple independent classification problems.
-The task of the second stage is then to render a decision regarding each class for each object based on the class hierarchy and a predefined performance criterion, given the classifier scores from the first stage \citep{silla2011survey, feng2017hierarchical, chen2019deep}.
-This approach is popular for its flexibility (as a variety of classification methods can be applied in the first stage) as well as its computational efficiency (as the class-specific classifiers can be trained in parallel).
-However, it remains an open question at the second stage how to balance the two key challenges in HMC: 1) respecting the given class hierarchy and 2) achieving the best possible classification performance as evaluated by metrics such as accuracy, precision, recall, and F-measure.
+Specifically, suppose there is a random object and $K$ classes that are organized in a hierarchical structure. { The goal of HMC is to determine which of the $K$ classes this random object belongs to}.
+One special condition of HMC requires that this object must be a member of all the parent and ancestor classes in the hierarchy, if it belongs to a child class.
+A seminal line of HMC research has tackled the problem through a two-stage approach.
+In the first stage, classifiers are trained for each of the $K$ classes without considering the class hierarchy, as if there were multiple independent classification problems.
+In the second stage, the task is to render a decision for each object regarding each class based on the class hierarchy and a predefined performance criterion, using the classifier scores from the first stage \citep{silla2011survey, feng2017hierarchical, chen2019deep}.
+This approach is popular due to its flexibility and computational efficiency, as various classification methods can be applied in the first stage, and the class-specific classifiers can be trained in parallel.
+However, it remains an open question at the second stage how to effectively integrate and refine the initial classification results from the first stage so that the refined classification results will 1) respect the given class hierarchy and 2) achieve the best possible classification performance as evaluated by a statistically meaningful performance measure.

-Within this two-stage approach, some methods make decisions based on class-specific cutoffs for the first-stage classifier scores, determining the cutoff values by optimizing an objective such as H-loss or F-measure \citep{barutcuoglu2006, triguero2016labelling}.
-As the cutoff values are determined without full consideration of the hierarchical structure (they may even be determined independently of each other), the class decisions may not respect the hierarchy.
-Although such decisions can be adjusted to satisfy the hierarchical constraint through a remedying procedure, this brings with it a problem of its own: the remedied decisions may no longer be optimal with respect to the original performance objective \citep{ananpiriyakul2014label}.
+In this two-stage approach, some methods make decisions based on class-specific cutoffs for the first-stage classifier scores, which are determined by optimizing objectives such as H-loss or F-measure \citep{barutcuoglu2006, triguero2016labelling}.
+As the cutoff values are determined without taking into account the hierarchical structure, the class decisions may not respect the hierarchy. { While a remedial procedure can be employed to enforce compliance with the hierarchical constraint, it no longer guarantees optimal performance for the adjusted decisions \citep{ananpiriyakul2014label}.}